 Lime Health Benefits for the Heart

 Free radicals damage blood vessels and help cholesterol to build up in artery walls.
 Vitamin C is very helpful in preventing the development of atherosclerosis and diabetic heart disease.
-Research has shown that consuming vegetables and fruits high in vitamin C reduces the risk of heart disease, stroke and cancer.
+Research has shown that consuming vegetables and fruits high in vitamin C reduces the risk of heart disease, stroke, and cancer.
 The pectin in the lime peel is known to lower cholesterol.
 An animal study showed that “Citrus aurantifolia peel and juice increased plasma antioxidant capacity in rabbits, and can prevent or decelerate the process of atherogenesis.
-However, lime peel is more effective than lime juice.”
+However, the lime peel is more effective than lime juice.”

 Lime Juice Health Benefits for Digestion

 Lime is a very common home remedy for digestive problems.
 The flavonoids present in lime help to stimulate the digestive system.
 Lime juice increases the secretion of digestive juices, which in turn stimulates the peristaltic motion.
-Lime can also cure digestive problems like constipation, and helps in cleaning the excretory system.
+Lime can also cure digestive problems like constipation and helps in cleaning the excretory system.
 The rinds of lime contain volatile oils which aid digestion and prevent stomach gases.
 Once digested, limes are said to have an alkalizing effect and help to treat peptic ulcers.

 Anti-Cancer Activity of Lime

 Citrus fruits are high in secondary metabolites, including flavonoids, limonoids, and coumarins, which are associated with a reduced risk of cancer, including gastric cancer, breast cancer, lung tumorigenesis, colonic tumorigenesis, hepatocarcinogenesis, and hematopoietic malignancies.
-In a study by scientists from US Agricultural Research Service (ARS) with 16 volunteers, who were given a dose of limonin glucoside, traces of limonin were still present in five of the volunteers 24 hours after consumption.
+In a study by scientists from the US Agricultural Research Service (ARS) with 16 volunteers, who were given a dose of limonin glucoside, traces of limonin were still present in five of the volunteers 24 hours after consumption.
 They have been able to show that our bodies can readily absorb and use these limonoids called limonin.
 This liminoid is said to be present in citrus fruits in the same amount as vitamin C.